brunobuzzi/BpmFlow/README.md

 BPM Flow
 =======================

-An implementation of BPM standart using GemStone/S and Orbeon.
+An Open Source implementation of BPM standart using GemStone/S and Orbeon.

 The manuals of the Backoffice and Frontoffice Applications can be found here:<br>
 https://brunobuzzi.gitbooks.io/bpm-using-orbeon-and-gemstone-s/content/